lysng/themiette/content/resources.md

 - [Number 1 Roofing Supplies](https://www.no1roofing.com.au/narrabeen-nsw-no1-roofing-and-building-supplies/): We bought our Velux flashing kits from here but they actually do a whole bunch of hardware stuff too.
 - [Roofit Online](https://roofit.online/): We bought our roofing products (bar the steel sheets) here.
 Based in NSW.

+### Windows
+- [Osmo UV Protection Oil](https://www.osmoaustralia.com.au/): Top of the line finishing oil for exterior and interior uses.
+We are using this on our windows.

 *more coming soon!*